Chapter 1, Part 2

-It was a cold dark night, I’m just kidding, but seriously.
-At 5, and for some weird reason I am tearing up even typing this, I have one of my favorite memories I have ever had as a human in my entire lifetime.
+It was a cold dark night…I’m just kidding.
+But seriously, at 5 – and for some weird reason I am tearing up even typing this – I have one of my favorite memories I have ever had as a human in my entire lifetime.

-It’s literally the ONLY GOOD memory I have of my Father.
-And it sucks because I only remember he was there.
+It’s literally the ONLY GOOD memory I have of my father.
+And it sucks because I only remember that he was there.
 I can’t picture him, I just know he was sitting on the bed behind me with the 2nd player controller.
 I don’t remember anything but his presence.
 His presence being the feeling of an aura shining on me greater than anyone’s I have ever met in my life has.

 Who knows, maybe that is the normal feeling a son has around his father.
 What a great feeling to have.

 I only remember what my Dad looks like because of the few pictures I have seen….
 The same pictures I include for all of you to see inside of this story.
-I have no solidified memories of his face…of his height….
-Just of him in a wheel chair… his arms pushing it around my Aunt’s 1 bedroom 500 Square Foot apartment when we lived in Ft.
+I have no solidified memories of his face…of his height…just of him in a wheelchair… his arms pushing it around my aunt’s 1 bedroom 500 square foot apartment when we lived in Ft.
 Campbell.

-Aside from the wheel chair memory of my father, I maybe have one of two others that I can even remember.
-But they aren’t good memories.
+Aside from the wheel chair memory of my father, I maybe have one of two others that I can even remember, but they aren’t good memories.
 I think that’s why something as small as just playing video games is so meaningful to me.
 I can’t even picture my father standing up…damn…I just realized that.

 My dad was dying from a brain tumor.
 They caught it too late and there was no way to help him.
-The brain tumor eventually made him deaf and condemned him to a wheel chair.
+The brain tumor eventually made him deaf and condemned him to a wheelchair.
 I had to learn basic sign language to speak to him because he couldn’t talk properly from the brain tumor.
 That’s what the below tattoo on my arm represents.